Does car insurance cover keyed cars?

 An important consideration before filing a claim is how it may affect your premiums.
 It is not surprising if your cost of car insurance increases after you file a claim, regardless of how minor the issue.
 When you file a claim for your keyed car, the cost of your premiums may increase upon your policy’s renewal, though it probably will not be as high as after an at-fault accident.

-Your annual premiums are most likely to rise if you file more than one claim within a short time.
+Your annual rates are most likely to rise if you file more than one claim within a short time.
 If you have one claim on record in the last two years and file another one, your premiums have the highest chance of being affected.
-Insurance companies make up for the cost paid in claims with a higher premium, even if the expenses were for minor cosmetic damage.
-Therefore, if you are trying to save money by getting your auto insurer to pay for the repair expenses of your keyed car, remember that you may end up paying a higher premium for the next few years.
+Insurance companies make up for the cost paid in claims with an increased premium, even if the expenses were for minor cosmetic damage that you are not at fault for.
+Therefore, if you are trying to save money by getting your auto insurer to pay for the repair expenses of your keyed car, remember that you may end up paying a higher premium for the next few years to offset the insurance company’s out-of-pocket costs for the claim.

 What do I do if someone keys my car?